Last week, a prospective client asked me a very good question.

 The second example occurred last year when we had actively reduced exposure to the seemingly overvalued US tech sector prior to Covid.

-As we know, the tech sector was the greatest beneficiary of Covid during 2020.
+As we know, the tech sector was the greatest beneficiary of Covid in 2020.

 Consequently, our portfolios underperformed over the year to December 2020.